jxhx15317/crypto-wallet-drainer-explained/README.md

 Disclaimer
 This repository is strictly for educational and security awareness purposes only.
-It does NOT contain scripts, tools, source code, or instructions for malicious activity.
 Its sole purpose is to help users understand crypto wallet drainer scams and stay safe.

 ---